fbpx

 .

-Many software updates can occur automatically before your show or during your show (if your computer is connected to the Internet) and possibly break your setup.
+Many software updates can occur automatically before your show or during your show, if your computer is connected to the Internet.
+This can possibly break your setup.
 While your operating system updates are not frequent, App Store, installed software or your plugins may try to update themselves frequently.

-The best practice is to turn off all your update mechanisms before your live performance to make sure automatic updates features do not download new updates and install them in the background.
+The best practice is to turn off all your update mechanisms before your live performance.
+This way you make sure automatic updates features do not download new updates and install them in the background.
 Auto-installation of new updates might significantly interfere with your live performance and cause many unwanted issues.

 We recommend that you always perform manual updates and then test your whole setup, including whole gig and plugin setup, preferably many weeks in advance before you go on tour or perform live.
 This will give you time to address any issues you encounter.